EXCLUSIVE-Battling fiscal deficit, India to cut fertiliser subsidy for FY14

 Based on the estimated subsidy level for 2012/13, a 15 percent cut would save the government nearly 91.5 billion rupees.
 Calculating from the projected fiscal deficit for this year, this would narrow the deficit by as much as 0.1-0.2 percentage point.

-Finance Minister P. Chidambaram has staked his reputation on lowering the deficit to 5.3 percent of GDP to improve the investment climate following ratings agency threats to downgrade India’s sovereign debt to junk if action was not taken.
+Finance Minister P. Chidambaram has staked his reputation on lowering the fiscal deficit to 5.3 percent of GDP to improve the investment climate following ratings agency threats to downgrade to junk India’s sovereign debt if action was not taken.

 Reuters reported exclusively last week that, after small steps to reduce fuel subsidies, Chidambaram is now putting welfare, defence and road projects on the chopping block in a last-ditch attempt to hit his deficit target by next month.